we-make-websites/wmw-coding-guidelines/accessibility/README.md

 * In many cases, elements get accessible names from either their inner content (e.g. `<button>`, `<a>` or `<td>` elements), or from associated content (e.g. an `<input>` and it's `<label>` element), so there are many cases you won't need to reach for `aria-labelledby`
 * Ensure that the element referenced by `aria-labelledby` exists on the page
   * If the referenced element is missing, screen readers will still read out the the other text content contained in the element, but users may be missing out on the additional context that the referenced element might be adding
-* When using `aria-labelledby` in a component, consider whether the element you are referencing existing inside the component's template code
+* When using `aria-labelledby` in a component, consider whether the element you are referencing exists inside the component's template code
   * If the element you are targeting with `aria-labelledby` is stored in another component or snippet, you may not be able to guarantee that it will always be on the page
   * In this case, opt to use `<span class="visually-hidden">` or `aria-label` instead
 * There are some caveats to be aware of when using `aria-labelledby` on `<section>` elements - See [Ensure correct usage of `aria-labelledby` on `<section>` elements](#ensure-correct-usage-of-aria-labelledby-on-section-elements)